oliverjakobs/oliverjakobs.github.io/_drafts/generator-part1.md

 ## What's next

+Thats all for this part.
 There are various ways this language and the generator could be improved.
 But these features are either too complicated or are simply not needed for now.

-Thats all for this part.
-In the next part I will talk about implementing a scanner.

 In the next part I will talk about how we can parse the script file into a more manageable format.
 I will explain the concept of Tokens and I will show how I implemented a scanner to tokenize the script file.